Turn your passion into your profession

-Chase you dreams.
+Chase your dreams.

 Make a decision.

-I would love to hear your feedback on this book as I found it both empowering and inspiring as well as informative with numerous examples of how people have approached the start of their new business.
+I would love to hear your feedback on the book as I found it both empowering and inspiring as well as informative with numerous examples of how people have approached the start of their new business.
 Chris has spent more than a decade gathering data and collating information from people who have left their jobs to pursue their dreams.

 What's your story?
 Who are you?